mrgarvitoffice/LearnMint-Ai/README.md

 *   **Styling**: Modify `src/app/globals.css` and Tailwind configuration in `tailwind.config.ts`.
 ShadCN components can be customized as per their documentation.
 *   **AI Prompts**: Adjust the prompts in `src/ai/flows/` to change the style, content, or structure of the generated materials.
-*   **Sound Effects**: To use different sounds, replace `/public/sounds/ting.mp3` with your desired audio files and update the paths in the relevant components.
+*   **Sound Effects**: To use different sounds, replace sound files in `/public/sounds/` and update paths in the relevant components if necessary.

 ## Future Enhancements (Potential Ideas)